When does MAML Work the Best? An Empirical Study on Model-Agnostic Meta-Learning in NLP Applications: Introduction

 In this paper, we take an empirical approach to systematically investigating these impacting factors and finding when MAML works the best.
-We conduct extensive experiments over 4 datasets, focusing on the following research questions: RQ1.
-How can the general language model training affect the model's task-specific adaptation ability?
-RQ2.
-How do the task profile and data quantity affect our decision of fine-tuning epoch number?
-RQ3.
-How do the data quantity and similarity among tasks of the dataset affect the performance of MAML?
+We conduct extensive experiments over 4 datasets.
+We first study the effects of data quantity and distribution on the training strategy: \textit{\textbf{RQ1}.
+Since the parameter initialization learned by MAML can be seen as a general language model of training tasks, when the training and testing tasks have different data distributions, how can the general language model training affect the model's task-specific adaptation ability? \textbf{RQ2}.
+How do the data distribution and data quantity affect our decision of fine-tuning epoch number?} Then we study the effects of these factors on the model performance: \textit{\textbf{RQ3}.
+How do the data quantity and data distribution affect the performance of MAML?}

 The experimental results provide insights on MAML in NLP applications.
-Our conclusions can help researchers to better develop meta-learning methods in NLP.
+Our conclusions help researchers to better develop meta-learning methods in NLP.